SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/07-Homework.md

 **POST request** for these two actions is almost the same as the logic for **adding a new cat**.

-With the simple difference when you **edit** some of the cat information you **change** that cat inside json file instead of creating a new one (change it with the incoming information from the form).
+With the simple difference when you **edit** some of the cat information you **change** that cat inside JSON file instead of creating a new one (change it with the incoming information from the form).

 And **delete** the current cat from the shelter `cats.json` file.